Ushi no toki mairi: Overview

+Kuniyoshi print, Kaei 6 (1853).
+"Kyoto doll-maker Ōishi Ganryūsai Yoshihiro", one of the six immortal poetesses series.
+(Note: This same year, Ganryūsai created the life-size mitate iki dolls of Six Immortal Poets, exhibited in Ryōgoku, Edo, (thus this ukiyo-e art is a spoof of this), and is clearly a (mitate of) the Ushi no toki mairi.)

 Common methods of portraying this ritual developed during the Edo period (1603–1868 CE).

 The woman performing the curse is generally depicted as dressed in white, with disheveled hair, wearing an iron "crown" that holds three burning candles.
 She hangs a mirror around her neck (which is hidden in her clothing) and wears a pair of tall clogs (geta).
-She nails a straw doll representing her target to a sacred tree (神木, shimboku) at the Shinto shrine.
+She nails a (cf. image left) representing her target to a sacred tree (神木, shimboku) at the Shinto shrine.

 The iron "crown" that she wears is actually a tripod (五徳, gotoku) or trivet, a stand for setting cookware above a heat source, which she wears inverted, slipping the iron ring over her head and sticking candles on its three legs.

 It was believed that the spot struck on the straw doll would correspond to the area of the body where the target would soon experience illness or injury.
 However, this straw doll or other form of effigy was not always depicted in the ritual even relatively late in the Edo Period.
 For instance, Toriyama Sekien's Konjaku Gazu Zoku Hyakki (1779, pictured top right) shows the woman holding a hammer but no doll, nor is the doll mentioned in the caption.
 In that illustration, the nails are driven directly into the branches of the sacred tree.

 The props are described somewhat differently, depending on the source.
 Nails of a particular size called (五寸釘, gosun kugi) are required according to some authorities.
 The practitioner may hold a comb in her mouth or a "torch of bamboo and pine roots lighted at both ends."
 The "proper witching hour" is, strictly speaking, the ushi no mitsu doki (2:00–2:30 am).